-- Consists of 2 parts: One being alcohol (glycerol) and other fatty acid.
+- Consists of 2 parts: One being alcohol (glycerol) and other fatty acids.

-- Insoluble in water as they are non polar and considerably soluble in non polar organic solvents like chloroform or benzene.
-So they are hydophobic.
+- Insoluble in water as they are non-polar and considerably soluble in non-polar organic solvents like chloroform or benzene.
+So they are hydrophobic.

 - They are colorless and odorless if they are pure.
 They are capable of absorbing a variety of odors.

-- They are storehouse of energy and provide insulation.
+- They are storehouses of energy and provide insulation.

-- In ordinary room temperature, they may be considered as fats if solid or semi solid and oils if liquid.
+- At ordinary room temperature, they may be considered as fats if solid or semi-solid and oils if liquid.

-- The melting point of lipids depend on the chain length of the constituent fatty acid and the degrees of unsaturation.
+- The melting point of lipids depends on the chain length of the constituent fatty acid and the degrees of unsaturation.

-Fats containing saturated fatty acid from Carbon (4-6) are liquid at room temperature, but containing C-10 or higher unsaturated fatty acid are solid and their melting points increase with increasing chain length.
+Fats containing saturated fatty acid from Carbon (4-6) are liquid at room temperature, but containing C-10 or higher unsaturated fatty acids are solid and their melting points increase with increasing chain length.

-- Usually lipids rich in fats are low in carbohydrates and vice versa.
+- Usually, fruits or seeds if rich in fats are low in carbohydrates and vice versa.

 - Seeds of cereals are not rich in fat.
 Nuts have the highest oil content but fruits are not high in fat (exception- Olive and avocado).

-- Lipid possess high insulating power like they are bad conductor of heat.
+- Lipids possess high insulating power like they are bad conductors of heat.